 Commoning on the Long Mynd

 The Long Mynd is an area of Common Land.
-It's cared for by a group of farmers, known as Commoners, who graze sheep and ponies on the land.
-These 'Common Rights' have been passed from generation to generation for hundreds of years.
+It's cared for by a group of farmers, known as ‘commoners’, who graze sheep and ponies on the land.
+Learn about these 'Common Rights', which have been passed from generation to generation for hundreds of years.
+Discover how they have created a grazing pattern which has maintained this treasured upland heathland landscape and created a special ecology and habitat.

 What is a common?

-The National Trust recognises the importance and value of sustainable commoning and is working with Commoners and the Foundation for Common Land to support commoning to deliver high quality sustainable food, enhance nature and enable our land to be more resilient to the climate emergency.
+The National Trust recognises the importance and value of sustainable commoning and is working with commoners and the Foundation for Common Land to deliver high quality sustainable food, enhance nature and enable our land to be more resilient to the climate emergency.

 Commoning on the Long Mynd